fluencelabs/aquavm/README.md

 (new <variable>)
 ```

-- `new` creates a new scoped variable with the provided name (it's similar to \mu operator from pi-calculus that creates an anonymous channel)
+- creates a new scoped variable with the provided name (it's similar to \mu operator from pi-calculus that creates an anonymous channel)

 #### fail